vorburger/vorburgers-blueprints/disrest/README.txt

 	build REST front-end, use 2-3 REST frameworks..

 -

-	write test.. for all Operations!
-	extend test to assert that 'back-end' is not called when it shouldn't
+	? extend test to assert that 'back-end' is not called when it shouldn't ?

 	is a get-by-id on Resources needed?